lyang420/bank/README.md

 Implement functionality to take out loans, open a line of credit, and calculate interest on accounts.

 Implement functionality for multiple account types; checkings, savings, etc.

+Implement GUI support to upgrade from text-based user interface to graphical user interface